SoS title image

 The forests of PerthshireThe Forests of Big Tree Country

 We leave the West Coast today to journey into the very heart of the Highlands.
-Along the way we'll find time to hike into the home of the Goddess of the Storms where you can contemplate one of the oldest dieties in Europe, and perhaps meet her goats!
-(See the short video to the left).
-We'll visit a clann burial island, replete with a strange prophecy that came true.
+Along the way we'll find time to hike into the mountain home of the Goddess of the Storms where you can contemplate one of the oldest dieties in Europe, and perhaps meet her goats!
+(See the short video below).
 Tonight we come to rest in a pretty town named for an uruisg or water diety, Aberfeldy.
 We sleep in the heart of Perthshire, known as Big Tree Country.

 Day Ten